Kevin Stocker (politician): Nebraska Public Service Commission

 Stocker ran for the Public Service Commission in 2022, challenging incumbent Commissioner Mary Ridder in the Republican primary.
-He defeated Ridder in the primary, winning 51.6% to her 48.4%.
+He self-funded his campaign and significantly outspent Ridder, who had not raised or spent enough to file a state campaign finance report.
+Stocker ultimately defeated Ridder in a 3 way race by winning 41 percent of the vote.
 He was unopposed in the general election.